p5653ceb/ml-repo-4/README.md

     - Tag list is the list that show content characteristic each articles has.
     - By aggregating and vectorizing tag list in all articles that each users read(tf-tidf vercotizer, Doc2vec.), we deduced their unique tastes.
     - Utlizing above tastes vector, we found the tastes similarity between reader and author, reader and reader.
+    - Recommend users articles published by author and consumed by reader with similar tastes.

 - Articles of Popular & Recent
     -